manandev18/Discord-Bot/README.md

-# Discord Bot with Groq AI Integration
+# Discord Bot for QRCODE generation with Groq AI Integration

 This is a Discord bot built using `discord.js` that generates sarcastic responses using Groq's AI models.
 The bot also supports generating QR codes for user-provided messages.